Transgressing the algebraic coarse character map: Preliminaries

-Let us discuss the Connes--Chern character which is the Chern character on $K$-homology in the analytic picture \cite{connes_noncomm_diff_geo}: Analytic $K$-homology is defined in terms of Fredholm modules, but the character is only defined for finitely summable ones, i.e. we have a map $K^{\an,\lf,\fin}_*(M) \to H^{\dR,\lf,\per}_*(M)$ to locally finite, periodized de Rham homology of $M$.
-By the localized index formula of Connes--Moscovici \cite[Theorem~3.9]{connes_moscovici}, one concludes that the Connes--Chern character of the finitely summable Fredholm module defined by a Dirac operator on $M$ coincides with the classical Chern character of the $K$-homology class of that operator \cite[Theorem~4.6]{connes_moscovici}.
-By this together with the fact that (rationally) every $K$-homology class of $M$ may be represented by the class of a Dirac operator, we conclude that the Connes--Chern character descends to $K^{\an,\lf}_*(M)$ and we have a commutative diagram
+Let us discuss the Connes--Chern character which is the Chern character on $K$-homology in the analytic picture \cite{connes_noncomm_diff_geo} (from here on we need in this discussion that $M$ is a smooth manifold): Analytic $K$-homology is defined in terms of Fredholm modules, but the character is only defined for finitely summable ones (i.e., $p$-summable for some $p\in [1,\infty)$), i.e. we have a map $K^{\an,\lf,\fin}_*(M) \to H^{\dR,\lf,\per}_*(M)$ to locally finite, periodized de Rham homology of $M$.
+By the localized index formula of Connes--Moscovici \cite[Theorem~3.9]{connes_moscovici}, one concludes that the Connes--Chern character of the finitely summable Fredholm module defined by a graded generalized Dirac operator on $M$ (in the sense of \cite{gromov_lawson_complete}) coincides with the classical Chern character of the $K$-homology class of that operator \cite[Theorem~4.6]{connes_moscovici}.
+By this together with the fact that (rationally) every $K$-homology class of $M$ may be represented by the class of a graded generalized Dirac operator on $M$ (cf.~footnote~\ref{footnote_summable}), we infer that the Connes--Chern character descends to $K^{\an,\lf}_*(M)$ and we have a commutative diagram